 Nigeria as a country is made up of 36 states plus the Federal Capital Territory (FCT).
-Each of these states have different sizes in terms of their population density and land mass.
-Some are larger, whole some are smaller.
-This post will educate you on the smallest states in Nigeria going by their population and land mass.
+Each of these states has different sizes in terms of population density and landmass.
+Some are larger, while some are smaller.
+This post will educate you on the smallest states in Nigeria going by their population and landmass.
 It actually covers the top 10 list in both criteria.

 Tops 10 Smallest States in Nigeria and Their Population in 2018